jsk336/docs/docs/api/antha/token.md

 type Token int
 ```

-Token is the set of lexical tokens of the Go programming language.
+Token is the set of lexical tokens of the Antha programming language.

 ```go
 const (